Carolina Algonquian language: Classification

-Translation into English
+History

-Thomas Harriot translated and learned the Algonkin language from Wanchese and Manteo.
+Thomas Harriot translated and learned the Carolina Algonquian language from Wanchese and Manteo.

 In 1584 Sir Walter Raleigh had dispatched the first of a number of expeditions to Roanoke Island to explore and eventually settle the New World.
 Early encounters with the natives were friendly, and, despite the difficulties in communication, the explorers were able to persuade "two of the savages, being lustie men, whose names were Wanchese and Manteo" to accompany them on the return voyage to London, in order for the English people to report both the conditions of the New World that they had explored and what the usefulness of the territory might be to the English.

 Once safely delivered to England, the two Indians quickly made a sensation at court.
 Raleigh's priority, however, was not publicity but rather intelligence about his new land of Virginia.
 He restricted access to the exotic newcomers, assigning the scientist Thomas Harriot the job of deciphering and learning the Carolina Algonquian language, using a phonetic alphabet of his own invention in order to effect the translation.

-Legacy

-The Carolina Algonquian language is now extinct, and the communities in which it flourished are gone.
-However, a number of Eastern Algonquian loan words have survived by being absorbed into the English language.
-Among them are: moccasin, moose, opossum, papoose, pecan, raccoon, skunk, squash, squaw, and wigwam.